-The Lydia Eva & Mincarlo Charitable Trust is extremely delighted, honoured and proud to be involved in the D-Day 80 Commemorations on 6 June 2024, by inviting guests on board that evening for a Fish & Chip supper, along with lighting a brass ships lantern at 9.15pm to coincide with the thousands of Beacons being lit at that time throughout the United Kingdom, Channel Islands, Isle of Man, UK Oversea Territories on the five following Beaches in Normandy, France - Sword, Utah, Omaha, Gold and Juno, representing the 'light of peace that emerged from the darkness of war'.
+The Lydia Eva & Mincarlo Charitable Trust is extremely delighted, honoured and proud to be involved in the D-Day 80 Commemorations on 6 June 2024, by inviting guests on board that evening for a Fish & Chip supper, along with lighting a Lamp Light of Peace at 9.15pm to coincide with the thousands of Beacons being lit at that time throughout the United Kingdom, Channel

+Islands, Isle of Man, UK Oversea Territories on the five following Beaches in Normandy, France - Sword, Utah, Omaha, Gold and Juno, representing the 'light of peace that emerged from the darkness of war'.
 (The ships horn will also be sounded at 9.15pm).
+Please see page 40 to order your Lamp.
 The Lydia Eva, the world's last surviving steam-powered herring drifter, was built in 1930, fished along the East Coast of the North Sea for nine years and was bought by The Royal Air Force in 1939, using her to maintain and service buoys around the West coast.